STRATIMADMIN/stratim-playbooks/volume-one/readme.md

 ##### Vendor

 A full suite of software tools maximize the performance & profitability of their workforce.
 Providing a simple way to scale their business without increasing operational complexity.

+STRATIM Marketplace

+Underpinning the STRATIM Platform is the STRATIM’s Marketplace, this is where clients and vendors can connect, transact and work with each other.

+Clients can do this in two ways:

+They can plug in all their pre-existing vendors to increase efficiency and transparency of relationships.

+They can access a range of new vendors to fully optimize their fleets.

+Vendors can do this in two ways:

+They can plug in all their pre-existing clients.

+They can find and acquire new clients.

+Vendors can also connect and work with other vendors in the STRATIM Marketplace.
+They can do this to expand their service offerings to Clients.
+When Vendors work together on the STRATIM Platform we call these relationship Vendor Partners.

+Whenever clients and vendors connect through the Marketplace, STRATIM acts as the clearing house processing the payments between both of our customers.
+It also simplifies all the admin taking from contracts right through to invoicing.

+Additional relationships create additional complexity